seancorfield/vscode-calva-setup/README.md

 * `ctrl-; y` -- Clover's built-in connect to Socket REPL.
 * `ctrl-; shift+/` (i.e., `?`) -- for the var at the cursor, display the ClojureDocs web page for it in REBL (assumes the symbol is part of Clojure itself) or `tap>` the `java.net.URL` object (which can be browsed in Reveal or clicked in Portal).
 * `ctrl-; .` -- Clover's built-in go to var definition.

+If you have the `add-lib3` branch of `org.clojure/tools.deps.alpha` on your classpath:

+* `ctrl-; shift+a` -- send current form to `clojure.tools.deps.alpha.repl/add-libs`; intended to be used when the current block is a dependencies hash map (i.e., inside `deps.edn`).